-Herb Lamb Vineyards is owned by Herb’s widow, Jennifer Lamb, who continues to nurture this cool-climate hillside property that consistently produces some of the finest wines in the Valley.
-Originally from Pasadena, with no prior agricultural background, she attended Cal Poly San Luis Obispo in the early ’70s as an Ag Science major where she raised hogs and farmed row crops.
-There, she met the Aggie of her dreams, Napa native Herb, who after graduation took her home to his sleepy community of Napa Valley to start a life together in agriculture.
+Herb Lamb Vineyard is owned by Herb’s widow, Jennifer Lamb, who has completely replanted the vineyard after the devastating Glass Fire of 2020.
+Originally from Pasadena, she attended Cal Poly San Luis Obispo in the early ’70s as an Ag Science major.
+There, she met Napa native Herb, who, after graduation with a degree in Soil Science, took her home to his sleepy community of Napa Valley to start a life together in agriculture.
 They quickly established jobs in the growing wine industry, gaining valuable connections and knowledge.

 Jennifer began forging relationships with the Valley’s wineries and vineyards through her own tour business, Wine Country Tours, in the early ’80s.
 She then expanded into the Hospitality, Public Relations, and Marketing arms of the industry, where she stayed for more than 20 years.
 In 2002, she left the corporate wine world to focus her energies and passion on Herb Lamb Vineyard and its wine production and marketing.